 User complains that when they call a specific number, there is a significant delay before the phone starts ringing.

-This tool allows you to simulate the logical path which a call will take from a given device.
+- This tool allows you to simulate the logical path that a call will take from a given device.

 Other Blogs You Might Enjoy